justnonamenoname/lt/readme.md

 If it is accepted as correct, there will be no reason to think otherwise.
 Once adopted, society will not deviate from it.
 Only discoveries in the field of physics can refine this concept.
-The lifeticle must have physical properties; otherwise, it could not maintain its position during motion.
+The lt must have physical properties; otherwise, it could not maintain its position during motion.
 And in the future, scientists may be able to come closer to the mystery of consciousness and the question of the central particle, and answer the questions posed in the theory.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/8.png" width="250">

 At one time, people struggled to understand the motion of planets, and there were various ideas.
 When the correct understanding of their motion was established, other ideas fell away as less accurate.
-It is unclear why the idea of the lifeticle did not become the main focus earlier.
+It is unclear why the idea of the lt did not become the main focus earlier.
 It is simpler, and in some ways, even more banal, in contrast to the absurd notion of flying angels and a religious paradise.
 The human body is made of something, then that something does not disappear after death and existed before birth.
-If you, as a lifeticle, did not exist before your birth, then no matter what happened in the world, you could not have come to exist in it.
+If you, as a lt, did not exist before your birth, then no matter what happened in the world, you could not have come to exist in it.
 It is as important to know the theory as it is to know what happens after death and to understand the importance of survival.

 In our time, cryonics should become the primary approach in matters of death.